 Otherwise, you can simply use that space as an area for doing homework, storing clothes or just chilling out and enjoying some privacy.

-Whatever you -and importantly they– decide to do with that space, using a loft bed in this way means they get a comfortable bed and a space that is uniquely theirs, even in the smallest of bedrooms.
+Whatever you -and importantly they– decide to do with that space, using a loft bed in this way means they get a comfortable bed and a space that is uniquely theirs, even in the smallest of bedrooms with our creative small bedroom ideas.

 9: Using Floating Shelves for Maximum Storage in Minimal Spaces